 Wow has teamed up with Applerouth Tutoring many times in the past several years, offering free webinars and blogs for families and professionals who work with families.
-Here are some highlights from the joint webinar, “College Essay 101,” featuring Wow’s President Kim Lifton and Applerouth Director Ginger Fay, held on August 9th, 2021.
+Here are some highlights from one of our joint webinars, “College Essay 101,” featuring Wow’s President Kim Lifton and Applerouth Director Ginger Fay.

 Kim Discusses Wow’s “Secret” College Essay Writing Tips

 A lot of times parents expect to find some magic formula that’s going to help their child write the perfect college essay, something outstanding that no one’s ever seen before and will guarantee admission into college.
 The hard truth is that there is secret formula, despite what you hear or read online, or in books.

 Colleges want a genuine story about the student that answers a prompt, shows insight and shares something meaningful that the college wouldn’t otherwise know from reading the rest of the application.

 Every effective essay (note that we don’t use the word “good!”) answers these two questions: